isaiah1112/nadict/README.md

 towards.

-Code contributions are encouraged: please feel free to [fork the project](https://bitbucket.org/isaiah1112/nadict/fork) and submit pull requests.
+Code contributions are encouraged: please feel free to [fork the project](https://bitbucket.org/isaiah1112/nadict/fork) and submit pull requests to the develop branch.

 ## More information